Language Translation

 IntroductionHuman & Habitat Modification | Abatement, Hunting & PermitsQuestions & Answers

 Urban areas are attractive places for geese because they prefer nicely groomed lawns adjacent to water.
 This preference, reduced predator rates, limited hunting, and feeding by residents result in waterfowl concerns in highly populated areas.
-Modification techniques that can be implemented to mitigate conflicts.
+Modification techniques can be implemented to mitigate conflicts.
 It is also suggested that urban planners and building contractors design projects with these habitat modifications in mind.
 It is generally easier and more economical to implement goose mitigation techniques prior to building a site than to change an existing site.

 Do Not Feed Wildlife